QingyangKong/knowledge-dump/Frameworks/EntityFramework/Context set up.md

         public DbSet<Request> requests { get; set; }
         public DbSet<RequestFile> requestFile { get; set; }

-        protected override void OnModelCreating(ModelBuilder modelBuilder) {
+        //method OnModelCreating is only called when models are created not at the time point when the context is instantiated. protected override void OnModelCreating(ModelBuilder modelBuilder) {
             modelBuilder.Entity<Item>().ToTable("ITEM");
             modelBuilder.Entity<Item>().HasKey(x => x.itemId);